doxas/twigl/database-structure.md

         cursor: string;

         /**
-         * The counter which increments when the coder hit the play button.
+         * The counter increments when the coder hits the play button.
          */
         mode: GraphicsMode;